 uPVC windows are no longer the novelty these days as more and more companies are coming and generating awareness about its benefits for the consumer.
-At WFM we have discussed at length the product and how it co-exists and often even outperforms the conventional aluminium and wood windows.
+At WFM, we have discussed at length the product and how it co-exists and often even outperforms the conventional aluminium and wood windows.
 As the market is evolving and the consumer is getting more inquisitive, there has been an onslaught of national and international brands entering and serving this ever-growing market.
 While there are various brands present, there’s one brand that we all recognise with much ado.

 Villa NCR

-Kommerling India is a success story internationally that has been running over more than 100 years.
+Kommerling India is a success story internationally that has been running for more than 100 years.
 Kommerling is a brand with tradition under the huge umbrella of Profine Group.
 The company was established as a trading organisation in 1897 by Karl Kommerling.
 The company started the production of PVC roller shutters in 1957, and the extrusion of window profiles and PVC sheets was started in 1967.

 During our recent interaction with the Profine group owner & CEO Dr. Peter Mrosik and Mr Robert Thiroff, who’s the combined Managing director for Profine in various countries of the world including India, North America, Australia, China and the UK, WFM sought insight into the history of the company, the thought process behind the brand establishment in India and their approach to satisfying the tough Indian consumer.

-Could you please tell us something about yourself?
+Excerpts: Could you please tell us something about yourself?

-Dr. Mrosik: I am an entrepreneur.I have worked in different kinds of industries.
-Got various chances to invest in many companies and I made some money out of that.
+Dr Mrosik: I am an entrepreneur.
+I have worked in different kinds of industries.
+Got various chances to invest in many companies, and I made some money out of that.
 I invested a big portion of this money in Profine as I believed in this industry.
 I also have a private life, am a father of four children and am pleased to have a private life as well as having a business of which I am a proud owner.

-What is HT Troplast and how different is it from Profine?
+What is HT Troplast, and how different is it from Profine?

-Dr. Mrosik: Essentially there is no difference.
-The head company is HT Troplast and the operative group is Profine.
+Dr Mrosik: Essentially, there is no difference.
+The head company is HT Troplast, and the operative group is Profine.
 So it is essentially the same.

 What are the other group companies?

-Dr. Mrosik: No. Profine was a healthy group at the time I took it over.
-However operatively it could have been developed in a better way.
+Dr Mrosik: No. Profine was a healthy group at the time I took it over.
+However, operatively, it could have been developed in a better way.
 That’s the reason I personally bought it.
-And from that point on,I got a chance to develop it to what you see today.
+And from that point on, I got a chance to develop it into what you see today.

-Profine is still owned by a VC Firm or is it an individual entity?
+Profine is still owned by a VC Firm, or is it an individual entity?

 Kommerling Facility Vadodara